Meline, Pembrokeshire

-Meline (also recorded as Meliney and Melinau) is a parish in the Diocese of St David's in north Pembrokeshire, Wales.
+Meline (also recorded as Meliney and Melinau) is a parish in the Diocese of St Davids in north Pembrokeshire, Wales.
 There is no settlement of this name.

 History

 While there is no settlement called Meline, the name may refer to a mill on one of the rivers that run through the north of the parish, including the Nevern and Brynberian.
 Meline (as Malenay) appears on a 1578 parish map of Pembrokeshire.
 The parish was in the ancient Hundred of Cemais and in 1833 was described as including some ancient mansions as well as prehistoric features.
 In 1835 the parish had a population of 492 of which 30 or 40 attended Sunday School in the summer months.
 By the 1870s the population had fallen to 414 people, living in 108 houses and fell to below 300 in the mid-20th century.
 At the turn of the 20th century Meline was sharing a Board School with Whitechurch (Eglwyswen).